xia-lab/MetaboAnalystR/README.md

 ## MetaboAnalystR History & Updates

+07-03-2018 - Addition of XCMS to MetaboAnalystR tutorial

 06-25-2018 - Publication of MetaboAnalystR in Bioinformatics

 06-13-2018 - Addition of case studies + unit-testing + 3D visualization with plotly